lucasgehl3n/bytebank/README.md

-# bytebank
+# Bytebank

-A new Flutter project.
+This is a project created with the intention of learning Flutter.
+The Bytebank is based on the Alura course .

-## Getting Started
+## Getting Started - About Flutter

 This project is a starting point for a Flutter application.